 While not all models include all of the above components, this list describes an optimal feature set for a well-equipped solar generator.
 Aside from the main components, there are a number of additional features that vary greatly depending on the model.

 Any model that comes with all of the features listed below would be an ideal choice, as long as it meets your wattage requirements.
 These perks are what distinguish the different solar systems from each other.

 By taking the above features into account before conducting your final comparison, you’ll know exactly what you’re looking for beforehand.
 Be sure to note the overall quality of the materials used in each component and see if there are any complaints regarding functionality or durability by reading our solar generator reviews.

 Researching each component individually to determine which type you’d prefer can also help you prepare for the shopping around process.
 After learning about the above components, you’ll be knowledgeable enough about the system to make an informed decision.

 How To Buy The Best Solar Generator For Your Needs?

-Aside from perks like extra USB ports and conveniences of that nature, the main features that might make one solar generator preferable over another include:
+Aside from perks like extra USB ports and other conveniences, the main features that might make one solar generator preferable over another include: